 Referrals

-Referrals are trustworthy but takes a long time to find the right candidate.
+Referrals are trustworthy, but they take a long time to find the right candidate.

 Job Listings